Team Lessons Learned:

 - Mentors sacrifice a lot more than you think.

-- Robotics is teaching us how to work in a company.
+- Robotics is preparing us for working in a company.
 Everyone has a place in robotics.

-- Keep things standard for all hardware and accessories, either standard or metric–but only one!
+- Keep things the same for all hardware and accessories, either standard or metric–but only one!
 This helps in so many ways.

 - Programming is important to learn.